How to Read Sheet Music: A Beginner’s Guide

 Key signatures: the sharps and flats

 The sharps or flats grouped right after the clef form the key signature.
 They apply to every matching note in the piece, so you do not have to mark each one.
 One sharp (F sharp) means the key of G major; no sharps or flats means C major or A minor.
+If you ever meet a piece with no key signature listed, you can still find the key of a song from its notes and chords.
 Learn the order they appear and you can name the key at a glance, as covered in key signatures explained.

 Putting it together step by step